- Improve hospital communication to positively impact clinical and financial outcomes

 With role-based hospital communication, staff spend less time waiting for information and more time focusing on patient care – which leads to shorter hospital stays, faster transfers and discharges, and improved patient satisfaction.

-Step three: Reach outside the hospital.
+Step Three to Improve Hospital Communication: Reach outside the hospital.

 The ability to connect hospital staff to affiliated specialists, independent providers, and pharmacy partners improves care coordination.
 When a patient is admitted to the hospital, staff need to communicate with the entirety of a patient’s care team – regardless of location – to receive and deliver updates on recent care episodes, up-to-date medication lists, and other information that will improve inpatient care.